Josip Broz Tito: Tito–Stalin split

-One significant consequence of the tension arising between Yugoslavia and the Soviet Union was Tito's decision to begin large-scale repression against enemies of the government.
-This repression was not limited to known and alleged Stalinists but also included members of the Communist Party or anyone exhibiting sympathy towards the Soviet Union.
-Prominent partisans, such as Vlado Dapčević and Dragoljub Mićunović, were victims of this period of strong repression, which lasted until 1956 and was marked by significant violations of human rights.
-Tens of thousands of political opponents served in forced labour camps, such as Goli Otok (meaning Barren Island), and hundreds died.
-An often disputed but relatively feasible number that was put forth by the Yugoslav government itself in 1964 places the number of Goli Otok inmates incarcerated between 1948 and 1956 to be 16,554, with less than 600 having died during detention.
+One consequence of the tension between Yugoslavia and the Soviet Union was Tito's decision to begin large-scale repression against enemies of the government.
+This repression was not limited to known and alleged Stalinists, but included members of the Communist Party, or anyone exhibiting sympathy towards the Soviet Union.
+Prominent partisans, such as Vlado Dapčević, were victims of this repression, which lasted until 1956 and was marked by violations of human rights.
+Tens of thousands of political opponents served in forced labour camps, such as Goli Otok (Barren Island), and hundreds died.
+A disputed, but feasible number, put forth by the Yugoslav government in 1964, places the number of Goli Otok inmates incarcerated between 1948-56 to be 16,554, with fewer than 600 having died during detention.
 The facilities at Goli Otok were abandoned in 1956, and jurisdiction of the now-defunct political prison was handed over to the government of the Socialist Republic of Croatia.